 See a detailed listing of all fungal infections at our FIT LIFE website

-How Common are Fungal diseases? (link to PDF).
+How Common are Fungal diseases? (link).
 Also see extensive data on fungal infection prevalence and burden at Gaffi.org

 >50% developing world

 ||>400,000 in AIDS

 >100,000 in non-AIDS

 ~50% in non-AIDS

 |Most cases in Africa not diagnosed and 100% mortality

 ||Most common in the Americas